-(d) The Division will maintain a searchable index of submission made under this section, and the index will be made available on the the Division's public internet website.
-The searchable index will clearly indicate each submission for a treatment that exceeds the formation fracture gradient or emplaces acid in the well and exceeds the Acid Volume Threshold, and such submissions shall include the the Division's determination that the treatment is not a well stmulation treatment and the basis for the determination.
+(ed) The Division will maintain a searchable index of submissions made under this section, and the index will be made available on the the Division's public internet website.
+The searchable index will clearly indicate each submission for a treatment that exceeds the formation fracture gradient or emplaces acid in the well and exceeds the

+Acid Volume Threshold, and such submissions shall include the the-Division's determination that the treatment is not a well stimulation treatment and the basis for the determination.

 NOTE: Authority cited: Sections 3013 and 3160, Public Resources Code.
-Reference: Section 3106, 3160, and 3213 Public Resources Code.
+Reference: Sections 3106, 3160 and 3213, Public Resources Code.